|

 Every Alaska Corporation must have an address that is physically located in the state of Alaska.

-This address is "registered" with the Alaska Secretary of State.
+This address is "registered" with the Alaska Division of Corporations.

 The Registered Address is where official and legal correspondence can be delivered.